 - 1/2 white or yellow onion sliced

-- 1/4 teaspoon dried thyme or dried chives
+- 1/4 tsp dried thyme or dried chives

 Optional toppings: fresh chopped chives, crispy bacon, drizzle of canned coconut milk

-Add chicken stock and potatoes (peeled and dice into 1 inch cubes) to a soup pot.
+- Add chicken stock, onion, and potatoes (peeled and dice into 1 inch cubes) to a soup pot.
 Bring to boiling and cook for approximately 5 - 8 minutes or until potatoes are easily pierced with a fork.
 Be careful to not overcook your potatoes or you'll end up decreasing the amount of chicken stock you have.

-Pour back into your pot.
-Add the 1 cup diced potatoes you'd set aside earlier, salt, pepper, and dried thyme (or dried chives).
+- Pour back into your pot.
+Add the 1 cup diced potatoes you'd set aside earlier, salt, pepper, garlic powder, and dried thyme (or dried chives).
 Stir.